saksaikot/burger-builder/README.md

 //set orderLoadFailed to  true
 ```

+# 15. Completing Orders Component

+fix Order to Orders component

+added border and border--no-box-shadow helper class

+create Order component under Order/Order folder

+optimize order loading:
+set orders=null,
+so only request to server if order is null

+load orders on checkout page

+set order state on submit order, so order state has updated data,
+of course it assume only one user and only one instance is running

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).